 Egyptian faience Amulet representing Isis Lactans from the 7th-1st century B.C.
+Isis is seated on a low-backed, richly ornamented throne.
+The goddess holds little Horus on her knees, whom she is breastfeeding.
+She wears a finely braided wig surmounted by a small throne, Isis’s primary attribute.
 Complete and in good condition even if Horus’ head and the left hand of the goddess are lost.

 The statuette depicts a standing man, with a mask, which characterizes him as an actor.
 He is dressed in a large cloak.
 As it is usually the case at that time for terracotta examples, our figurine was molded in two parts, the front and the back.